rgb-archive/spec/01-OpenSeals.md

 ## Overview

-Quicksilver framework allows creation of "dark" (private) state-managing systems and networks, where the **state** is, for instance, information on distribution and ownership of some asset; unspent balances or cross-linked immutable data structures.
+OpenSeals framework allows creation of "dark" (private) state-managing systems and networks, where the **state** is, for instance, information on distribution and ownership of some asset; unspent balances or cross-linked immutable data structures.
 The state is shared between selected peers in a trustless manner, maintained in a form of DAG on top of Bitcoin blockchain.
 The framework can also operate on top of different Layer 2 technologies, like Lightning Network,